Guide to tackling malicious and nuisance calls or messages

-TIP: Many malicious callers are motivated by getting an emotional response from you.
+Many malicious callers are motivated by getting an emotional response from you.

+Try walking away from the phone for a few moments before replacing the handset.
 This can be more of a deterrent than simply slamming the phone down or retaliating verbally.

-TIP: If the caller has dialled your number at random they are more likely to remember it and call you again if you’ve given them some personal information so don’t disclose any personal information.
+If the caller has dialled your number at random they are more likely to remember it and call you again if you’ve given them some personal information so don’t disclose any personal information.